 As a corneal specialty clinic, Seema Eye Care Centre sees a wide range of dry eye patients.
 We are here to offer many treatment options and solutions specific to your needs.
-Our doctors’ wealth of knowledge regarding mild to severe dry eye makes Seema Eye Care Centre your go-to clinic for dry eye assessment and treatment.
+Our doctors’ wealth of knowledge regarding mild to the severe dry eye makes Seema Eye Care Centre your go-to clinic for dry eye assessment and treatment.
 Our doctors will work with you tirelessly to ensure you are receiving every applicable treatment in order to improve your comfort, vision, and quality of life.
 Seema Eye Care Centre is excited about new developments in the treatment of dry eye, and we are always working on expanding our available resources and treatment repertoires for our patients.
 Discussed below are many of the dry eye therapies we offer.
 Call Seema Eye Care Centre today for more information on dry eye, and check back often on our website and blog for new dry eye treatments coming to Seema!

 For many dry eye patients, inflammatory conditions such as ocular rosacea and meibomian gland dysfunction, are the underlying cause of long-standing dryness and discomfort.
 Inflammation in the skin affecting the meibomian glands leads to poor oil quality and flow, exacerbating evaporative dry eye.
 While medication regimens can manage symptoms, they do not treat the root cause of the inflammation.
 For patients looking for alternative options to their inflammatory skin and eyelid conditions, Seema Eye Care Centre is proud to offer Lumenis OptimaTM IPL.